alexa-js/alexa-app/README.md

 # Stable Release

-You're reading the documentation for the next release of alexa-app, which should be 2.4.0.
+You're reading the documentation for the stable release of alexa-app, 2.4.0.
 Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [2.3.4](https://github.com/matt-kruse/alexa-app/blob/v2.3.4/README.md).

 # Summary